qemus/qemu-arm/docs/environment.md

 | `BALLOONING_KP` | `0.5` | Proportional gain for the ballooning controller. |
 | `BALLOONING_KI` | `0.05` | Integral gain for the ballooning controller. |
 | `BALLOONING_INTERVAL` | `5` | Polling interval in seconds. |

-### Are these all available options?

-No. For a complete overview of all supported settings, see the [environment variables](docs/environment.md) page.

 ## 🔌 Shutdown